-The options available under the File menu are detailed in Table 3.
+The options available under the File menu are detailed in Table 5-1.
 These control the RIDE-enabled APL process connections (both on local and remote machines).

-Table 3.
-File menu options
+Table 5-1: File menu options

 Item Description Open Prompts for a filename.
 If a workspace file is selected (a .dws file) then it is loaded into the Session; any other file is opened in the Edit window.
-Only relevant if the Session was started using the Start connection type (see section 4.1.3.1).
+Only relevant if the Session was started using the Start connection type (see Section 4.1.3.1).
+New Session Starts a new Dyalog Session (a new instance of the interpreter).
+Only relevant if the Session was started using the Start connection type (see Section 4.1.3.1).